Old-fashioned holiday cottage covered in climbing plants.

 What's great about renting a villa is that they tend to be owned by individuals, so it's a really good chance to talk to someone who knows the area really well and can give tips.

-There are over 330 parks included across the UK and prices start at £9.50 per person, but a £13.50-£60 service charge per booking is usually added on top.
-(If you want to go further afield there are a huge number of options in Europe too.)
+There are over 170 parks included across the UK and Europe, and prices start at £9.50 per person, but extra charges are usually added on top, eg, many of the parks charge for bed linen.

 Good ol' camping's a fun way to explore the great British outdoors and get away on the cheap.
 MoneySavers rate the website UKCampsite.co.uk, which lists sites by area and facilities.
 It also includes user reviews.